Questions of Jesus

-- Or suppose a king is about to go to war against another king.
+- Suppose a king is about to go to war against another king.
 Will he not first sit down and consider whether he is able with ten thousand men to oppose the one coming against him with twenty thousand?
-Luke 14:31
+(Luke 14:31)

 QUESTIONS FROM LUKE CHAPTERS 15-24

 - Suppose one of you has a hundred sheep and loses one of them.
 Does he not leave the ninety-nine in the open country and go after the lost sheep until he finds it?
 (Luke 15:4)

 - Or suppose a woman has ten silver coins and loses one.
 Does she not light a lamp, sweep the house and search carefully until she finds it?
 (Luke 15:8)